Alyssa Anne; E-RYT, RCYT, YACEP Founder & Director of Habla Yoga Co-owner of Casa Celestial | RPCV Guatemala 2010-2012

-Habla Yoga's first classes were held in fall of 2013 at The Float Shoppe in Portland, Oregon.
-Alyssa is a passionate advocate for the serene, supportive nature of floating.
-She found it to be a harmonious companion to yoga, and even felt the floating help ease frustrations along the journey of language learning.
+Habla Yoga's first classes were held in autumn of 2013 at The Float Shoppe in Portland, Oregon.
+Alyssa is a passionate advocate for the serene, supportive nature of floating and found it to be a harmonious companion to yoga and healing.
+She also experienced floating to help ease frustrations along the journey of language learning.

-Alyssa served as a Health Educator & Technical Facilitator with Peace Corps in rural Guatemala.
-Her primary projects consisted of teaching health education and training health promoters.
-The health education themes consisted of nutrition & cooking, disease prevention, improving air quality and domestic violence awareness.
-Her secondary projects included teaching English, recycling & trash management projects, as well as movement & art classes with youth groups in the villages.
+From 2010-2012, Alyssa served as a Preventative Health Educator & Technical Facilitator with Peace Corps in the highlands of Guatemala.
+She needed to learn to communicate in both Spanish and the Mayan dialect of Kiche to successfully live and work in rural villages.
+Her primary projects consisted of teaching health education and training health promoters in nutrition & cooking, disease prevention, improving air quality and domestic violence awareness.
+Her secondary projects included teaching English, recycling & trash projects, as well as movement & art classes with youth groups.

 Alyssa has been teaching since 2007.
-She is an E-RYT (Experienced Registered Yoga Teacher) with Yoga Alliance and was trained in Hatha & Vinyasa Yoga, yet integrates a variety of styles into her practice including restorative, yoga for athletes and power yoga.
-She first began teaching as a group fitness instructor which soon led her to participate in her first Yoga Teacher Training in Colorado.
+She is an E-RYT 500 (Experienced Registered Yoga Teacher) with Yoga Alliance and was trained in Hatha & Vinyasa Yoga, yet integrates a variety of styles into her practice including restorative/yin, yoga for athletes and meditation.
+She first began teaching as a group fitness instructor which led her to participate in her first yoga teacher workshops through AFAA in Denver, Colorado.

 She received her TEFL (Teaching English as a Foreign Language) training and certification through Proyecto Santa Teresa in Costa Rica, and is inspired by their teaching methods and community development model.
 She was also inspired through an introductory permaculture course at Atitlan Organics, and highly recommends it to anyone who is curious about permaculture!